Contacts

 What a contact carries

-• First name, Last name, Full name — basic identity.
+• First / Last / Full name — basic identity.

 • Email, Phone — how to reach them.

-• Parent — the lead or customer they're attached to.
-A contact always belongs to exactly one parent.
+• Parent — the lead or customer they belong to.
+Always exactly one.

 • Notes — freeform notes specific to this person.